wansacis/advent_of_code_2022_solutions/README.md

 aoc: https://adventofcode.com/2022

-Just my solutions for the advent of code 2022.
+My solutions for the advent of code 2022.
 Nothing too special or impressive, just something i felt like doing: